nsfilho/E12AIO3/README.md

 ### Configure Home Assistant Auto Discovery

-You need to add a few configurations to your home assistant existing MQTT configuration, example:
+You need to add a few configurations to your home assistant existing MQTT configuration.

+1. `discovery: true` to enable auto-discovery via MQTT;
+2. `discovery_prefix:` where the boards will send the messages for config;

+Sample:

 ```yaml
 mqtt: